Jagannath: Skanda Purana

 In the Skanda Purana, by the time Vidyapati returned to inform the king of the site of the shrine, a great storm had buried the image of Nilamadhava under the sand.
 Despite his best attempts, the king was unable to locate the image.
 Upon the counsel of the sage divinity Narada, Indradyumna constructed a new temple, and performed a thousand ashvamedha yajnas at the site.
 Receiving guidance in the form of a divine dream, a great tree floating in the sea was felled and used to create the three wooden images of the temple, those of Jagannatha, Balarama, and Subhadra.
 The king travelled to Brahmaloka to invite Brahma to inaugurate the temple.
 With the passage of time, a king named Gala claimed to have been the temple's real architect, but with the return of Indradyumna to earth, he withdrew this claim.
 After Brahma had inaugurated the temple, Indradyumna returned to Brahmaloka, entrusting the upkeep of the site to Gala.

-In Nepal a Skanda Purana manuscripts dated to 9th century CE have been discovered.
-However, a comparison shows that the 9th century CE document is entirely different from versions of Skanda Purana that have been circulating in South Asia after the 12th century.
-The various Khandas in modern Skanda Purana have all been found in manuscripts after 12th century.

 Vedic origin

 In hymn 10.155.3 of the Rigveda, there is mention of a daru (wooden log) floating in the ocean as apurusham.
 Acharya Sayana interpreted the term apurusham as same as Purushottama and this Dara wood log being an inspiration for Jagannath, thus placing the origin of Jagannath in 2nd millennium BCE.
-Other scholars refute this interpretation stating that the correct context of the hymn is "Alaxmi Stava" of Arayi.
+Other scholars refute this interpretation, stating that the correct context of the hymn is "Alakshmi Stava" of Arayi.

 According to Bijoy Misra, Puri natives do call Jagannatha as Purushottama, consider driftwood a savior symbol, and later Hindu texts of the region describe the Supreme Being as ever present in everything, pervasive in all animate and inanimate things.
 Therefore, while the Vedic connection is subject to interpretation, the overlap in the ideas exist.

 According to Vishnu Puran, Purushottama Kshetra was in the ocean.
 The modern location was identified as Purushottama Kshetra later.
 According to a copper plate grant by Rajaraja Deva III (father of Anangabhima Deva III), Lord Purushottama was in the ocean and Chodaganga Deva constructed a suitable temple for him.